sethherr/soulheart/README.md

 ## Testing

-Tested with rspec, check out test information at [Code Climate](https://codeclimate.com/github/sethherr/soulheart).
+Tested with rspec.
+Check out test information at [Code Climate](https://codeclimate.com/github/sethherr/soulheart).

-Run `bundle exec guard` to watch for changes and rerun the tests when files are saved.
+You can run `bundle exec guard` to watch for changes and rerun the tests when files are saved.

 ## Requirements

 Soulheart is a Redis backed Sinatra server.
-I test with the latest MRI (2.2, 2.1, 2.0) and JRuby versions (1.7).
+It's tested with the latest MRI (2.2, 2.1, 2.0) and JRuby versions (1.7).
 Other versions/VMs are untested but might work fine.

 It requires Redis >= 3.0

 ## Additional info

-This started as a fork of [Soulmate](https://github.com/seatgeek/soulmate), to bring it up to date and make it slicker.
+This is an extended fork of [Soulmate](https://github.com/seatgeek/soulmate), to bring it up to date, make it slicker, and make it deployable to Heroku.

 It's MIT licensed.